Of all the online dating websites out there, I’d say Plenty Of Fish – POF – gets the worst rap.

 So much foolery that POF is often referred to as POS.

-Despite these discouraging tales, the shocking truth about Plenty Of Fish is that people are actually finding love.
+Despite these discouraging tales, the shocking truth about the Plenty Of Fish dating site is that people are actually finding love.

 Yep – people. are. finding. love. on.
 Plenty.
 Of.
 Fish.